 - Dublin City This includes the older part of the city (in and around the city centre).
 In 2011, it had a population of 527,000.
-It has a high population density of 4,500 per km.
+It has a high population density of 4,500 per km2.
 Many people live in high density residential areas so as to be close to work and services. - Dublin Suburbs Population density declines further out from the city centre.
-There is more space for housing, e.g., South Dublin has a population density of 1200 per km. - Commuter Belt Housing costs and congestion in Dublin have led many people to move to the surrounding counties.
+There is more space for housing, e.g., South Dublin has a population density of 1200 per km2. - Commuter Belt Housing costs and congestion in Dublin have led many people to move to the surrounding counties.
 The population of these areas has risen quickly.
 In 1981, Kildare had a population of 104,000.
 In 2011, it had risen to 210,000.
 Most of the growth has occurred in towns in these counties, e.g. Navan, Naas, Greystones, etc. - Rural Areas In the rural areas of the GDA, agriculture is the main economic activity.
 This land use limits settlement in the outer areas of the GDA.
 It explains why areas counties such as Co.
 Meath have a lower population density, i.e., 78 per km2.

-M. Doran - Leaving Certificate Geography 2017/18 - Regional Geography Socio-Economic Regions - Core Economic Regions

-The Dublin F Reaion - A Core Economic Region -------------- ------------ ------ ----------------- --------
+The Dublin Region - A Core Economic Region

-☐ A core economic region is the wealthiest and most developed economic area in a country. has a concentration of industry, is mainly urban and a high population density.
-An Irish example of a core economic area is the Dublin Region.
+- A core economic region is the wealthiest and most developed economic area in a country.
+It has a concentration of industry, is mainly urban and a high population density. - An Irish example of a core economic area is the Dublin Region.
 This region covers the area of Dublin County and is dominated by Dublin city.
-(The three neighbouring counties of Meath, Kildare and Wicklow combine with Dublin to form the Greater Dublin Area). ■ In 2014, the Dublin Region accounted for about 40% of the value of the Irish economy Factors Influencing Development The Dublin Area, like other core regions, benefits from a wide range of natural (physical) ar human factors that have been and continue to be advantages for economic development . □ Natural Advantages - The region's physical environment helps economic development.
-Relief - The region is a lowland area with much of the land gently sloping or undulatin The only upland is found on the southern edge, i.e. the Dublin Mountains.
-The landscap benefits economic development as it is ideal for settlement and transport .
-The land also benefits agriculture as much of it is covered with fertile brown earths.
-Climate - The climate is the same as the rest of Ireland (cool, temperate, oceanic) b receives less rainfall (800mm), milder temperatures (summer average of 16C°) and high sunshine levels.
-This is a pleasant environment for settlement and farming.
-Geographical Location - Its location on the east coast gives the region easier access Northern Ireland, Britain and mainland Europe.
-This benefits industrial location. ☐ Human Advantages - The human environment also benefits economic development.
-Capital City - Dublin is the centre of government and administration in Ireland.
-The means that it is the main centre of political and economic decision making.
-Population - The region's population wasmillion in 2011.
-This is28% of the entire national population.
+(The three neighbouring counties of Meath, Kildare and Wicklow combine with Dublin to form the Greater Dublin Area). - In 2014, the Dublin Region accounted for about 40% of the value of the Irish economy.

+Factors Influencing Development

+The Dublin Area, like other core regions, benefits from a wide range of natural (physical) and human factors that have been and continue to be advantages for economic development.

+- □ Natural Advantages The region's physical environment helps economic development. - Relief The region is a lowland area with much of the land gently sloping or undulating.
+The only upland is found on the southern edge, i.e. the Dublin Mountains.
+The landscape benefits economic development as it is ideal for settlement and transport.
+The land also benefits agriculture as much of it is covered with fertile brown earths. - Climate The climate is the same as the rest of Ireland (cool, temperate, oceanic) but receives less rainfall (800mm), milder temperatures (summer average of 16C°) and higher sunshine levels.
+This is a pleasant environment for settlement and farming. - Geographical Location Its location on the east coast gives the region easier access to Northern Ireland, Britain and mainland Europe.
+This benefits industrial location.

+Human Advantages - The human environment also benefits economic development.

+- Capital City Dublin is the centre of government and administration in Ireland.
+This means that it is the main centre of political and economic decision making. - Population The region's population was million in 2011.
+This is 28% of the entire national population.
 The population is mainly urbanised with a high population density (over 1200 per km).
-This provides a large market. ■ Average Incomes - The region had an average disposable income of €in 201 This was about 20% higher than the national average.
-This higher purchasing power will attract business to the region.
-Labour - The region benefits from a strong supply of skilled labour.
-Nearly 50% third level students are in Dublin while over 35% of the population has a third level.
+This provides a large market. - Average Incomes The region had an average disposable income of €in 2012.
+This was about 20% higher than the national average.
+This higher purchasing power will attract business to the region. - Labour The region benefits from a strong supply of skilled labour.
+Nearly 50% of third level students are in Dublin while over 35% of the population has a third level qualification.

-qualification.
 This is an advantage for many secondary and tertiary industries.

-M. Doran - Leaving Certificate Geography 2017/18 - Regional Geography Socio-Economic Regions - Core Economic Regions